 The Ford School's joint doctoral program—in which candidates combine their public policy studies with disciplinary work in economics, political science, or sociology—represents a unique approach.
 Pioneered here at the University of Michigan in 2001, the model is still shared with just a handful of other universities.

 All Ford School doctoral students complete a PhD in one of the University of Michigan’s world-class social sciences—economics, political science, or sociology--becoming full members of their disciplinary departments through a rigorous sequence of theory and methods courses.
 In addition, they become active participants in the Ford School’s collaborative, interdisciplinary, outstanding public policy community, working with world-renowned faculty who are also enthusiastic teachers and mentors.

-The program is designed to appeal to students who want to pursue research careers in a traditional social science discipline but who see themselves as deeply committed to the study of public policy.
-Our goal is for joint PhD students to bring the most rigorous tools of social science to bear on fundamental public policy questions.
+The program is designed to appeal to students who want to pursue research careers in a traditional social science discipline and who see themselves as deeply committed to the study and improvement of public policy.
+Our goal: For joint PhD students to bring the most rigorous tools of social science to bear on critical public policy questions.

 Distinctive Program Features